MicrosoftDocs/quantum-docs-pr/articles/libraries/algorithms.md

         \Lambda\_{a\_{n-1}} \left(\operatorname{Add}({{n-1}}) \right) \ket{a}\ket{b} \\\\
     & = \ket{a} \ket{b + a},
 \end{align}
-for $n$ bit integers $a$ and $b$ and addition modulo $2^n$.
+for $n$-bit integers $a$ and $b$ and addition modulo $2^n$.
 Recall that the notation $\Lambda\_x(A)$ refers, for any operation $A$, to the controlled version of that operation with the qubit $x$ as control.

-Similarly, classically controlled multiplication (a modular form of which is essential for Shor's factoring algorithm) can be performed by using a similar series of controlled  additions.
+Similarly, classically controlled multiplication (a modular form of which is essential for Shor's factoring algorithm) can be performed by using a similar series of controlled  additions:
 \begin{align}
 \operatorname{Mult}(a)\ket{x}\ket{b}
     & = \Lambda\_{x\_0}\left(\operatorname{Add}(2^0 a)\right)